barcellos-pedro/barcellos-pedro/README.md

 ### Hi there! ✌🏽

-> I'm a Software Engineer who enjoys learning and seeing new ways of doing things!
+I'm [Pedro](pedroreis.dev), a Software Engineer based on Brazil.

+I enjoy learning and seeing new ways of doing things!

-- ☕ I enjoy working with the Web.
+- My focus is on the Web.

-- 📚 Interested about reading programming concepts and techniques.
+- Interested about reading programming concepts and techniques.

-- 🌱 Currently learning: Back-end Engineering & Cloud Services.
+- Currently learning: Back-end Engineering & Cloud Services.
+- Stack: Java, Python, JavaScript, AWS.

+Fun Facts:

+- I look like drake
+- i have 6 cats